schellenberg/computerscience20/docs/_sources/Python/Functions/MicrobitFunctions.rst.txt

 *Note: You will need to do this in Thonny, so there is no activecode area included below.*

+.. note:: If your class doesn't have access to Micro:bits, you will be working on an assignment that focuses on creating fruitful and non-fruitful functions.

 Micro:bit Game Assignment
 -------------------------